vismaymalondkar/unified-mechanical-core-theory/README.md

 * Determinism: No "spooky" randomness; the universe is a high-speed machine governed by conservation of momentum.
 * Monism: One matter (the core), one field (the medium), and many symptoms (the forces).

-Here is the final addition to your Unified Mechanical Core Theory file.
-This section anchors your intuition to the real-world results of high-energy physics.

 6. Experimental Proof: The "Particle Accelerator" Evidence

 In this model, particle accelerators (like CERN) are not discovering "new" building blocks, but are mechanically sculpting the core matter into temporary, high-energy states.